SAP/spartacus-docs/_pages/install/reference-app-structure.md

 export class SpartacusModule {}
 ```

-## SpartacusConfiguration Module
+## Spartacus Configuration Module

 The `SpartacusConfigurationModule` contains all global Spartacus configuration entries.

-It can look like this:
+The following is an example:

 ```typescript
 import { NgModule } from '@angular/core';
 import { provideConfig } from '@spartacus/core';